stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 ```

 ### Step Two:
 Next, we need to leak the libc address with the format string vulnerability.
-We can do so by waiting for the text prompt, sending `%13$p` as our class, and then parsing the address out of the recieved line.
-Lastly, we subtract `0x21c87` as described above and set `libc.address` accrdingly. `pwntools` now knows the base address of libc  and can load it's symbols accordingly.
+We can do so by waiting for the text prompt, sending `%13$p` as our class, and then parsing the address out of the received line.
+Lastly, we subtract `0x21c87` as described above and set `libc.address` accordingly. `pwntools` now knows the base address of libc and can load it's symbols at the proper addresses.

 ```python
 p.recvuntil(b'>> ')